5 Ways to Improve Sustainability With Foam

 Drop it in the bin or mail it back - In some metro areas, foam can be placed directly into the recycling bin.
 To see if this applies to your area, the FPI has an interactive map you can use.
 For EPS foam, it can also be mailed back to the EPS Industry Alliance via USPS or other carriers.
 Find your mail back location here.

-Partner with us to create a plan Contact us and ask!
+Partner with us to create a plan - Contact us and ask!
 We know the ins and outs of foam recycling and can tell you what to do.
 If you’re not sure if you can recycle the foam you have, where to put it, etc. - we can help figure that out for you.
+In some cases, we’re able to work directly with your organization so we collect the foam once the package has arrived at your location.

 Educate end users - Include this notice with your customers’ invoices and/or shipping emails: